justinhennessy/100-days-of-code/log.md

 **Today's Progress**

+Did another deep dive into data pre processing, working on levelling up my python and pandas fu.
+Here are a number of things I learnt was super useful:

 `df_raw.shape` - this outputs the "shape" of the dataframe `(5889, 37)`, the number of rows and the number of columns.

 This is a way to get a diff of 2 arrays, it returns the elements that are different (in an array):